paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

   (C) the personnel appointed under paragraph (1)(E) shall be fairly balanced in terms of points of views represented and shall be appointed without regard to political affiliation or previous partisan activities.

-(3) **Nonapplication of FACA** — The provisions of the Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to the National Summit.
+(3) **Nonapplication of chapter 10 of title 5** — The provisions of chapter 10 of title 5 shall not apply to the National Summit.

 **(g) Report** The Secretary shall prepare a report describing the activities of the National Summit and shall submit the report to the President, the Speaker and Minority Leader of the House of Representatives, the Majority and Minority Leaders of the Senate, and the chief executive officers of the States not later than 90 days after the date on which the National Summit is adjourned.